KyKaslis/chess_ai_engine/README.md

 6) "caiw" will call ai to play for white.

-7) "caib" will call ai to play for black
+7) "caib" will call ai to play for black.